Heparin: Heparin structure

 One unit of heparin (the "Howell unit") is an amount approximately equivalent to 0.002 mg of pure heparin, which is the quantity required to keep 1 ml of cat's blood fluid for 24 hours at 0 °C.

 Three-dimensional structure

 The three-dimensional structure of heparin is complicated because iduronic acid may be present in either of two low-energy conformations when internally positioned within an oligosaccharide.
-The conformational equilibrium is influenced by sulfation state of adjacent glucosamine sugars.
+The conformational equilibrium is influenced by the sulfation state of adjacent glucosamine sugars.
 Nevertheless, the solution structure of a heparin dodecasaccharide composed solely of six GlcNS(6S)-IdoA(2S) repeat units has been determined using a combination of NMR spectroscopy and molecular modeling techniques.
 Two models were constructed, one in which all IdoA(2S) were in the 2S0 conformation (A and B below), and one in which they are in the 1C4 conformation (C and D below).
 However, no evidence suggests that changes between these conformations occur in a concerted fashion.
 These models correspond to the protein data bank code 1HPN.